Hermetia illucens: For producing organic plant fertilizer

-The residues from the decomposition process (frass) by the larvae comprise larval faeces, shed larval exoskeletons and undigested material.
+Material left over after the larval waste decomposition process (frass) consists of larval faeces, shed larval exoskeletons, and undigested material.
 Frass is one of the main products from commercial black soldier fly rearing.
-The chemical profile of the frass varies with the substrate the larvae feed on.
-However in general it is considered a versatile organic plant fertilizer due to a favorable ratio of three major plant nutrients Nitrogen, Phosphorus and Potassium.
-The frass is commonly applied by direct mixing with soil and considered a long-term fertilizer with slow nutrient release.
-However plant trials found also short-term fertilizing effects comparable to fast acting, synthetic fertilizers.
-Next to its nutrient provision the frass can carry further components that are beneficial for soil fertility and soil health.
-One of them is the soil improver chitin which gets via chitin-rich shed exoskeletons of the larvae into the frass.
-Moreover the frass from black soldier fly rearing applied as a fertilizer can effectively alter the soil microbial community composition which plays a crucial role for soil fertility.
+The chemical profile of the frass varies with the substrate on which the larvae feed, but in general, it is considered a versatile organic plant fertilizer due to a favorable ratio of three major plant nutrients: nitrogen, phosphorus, and potassium.
+BSFL frass is commonly applied by direct mixing with soil and considered a long-term fertilizer with slow nutrient release.
+Plant trials have also found short-term fertilizing effects comparable to fast-acting, synthetic fertilizers.
+In addition to its nutrient contribution, BSFL frass can carry further components that are beneficial for soil fertility and soil health, such as chitin from the shed exoskeletons of the larvae.
+Finally, the use of BSFL frass as a fertilizer can effectively alter the soil microbial community composition, which plays a crucial role for soil fertility.